IBM-Swift/TodoList-CouchDB/README.md

 ### Manually

-Bluemix is a hosting platform from IBM that makes it easy to deploy your app to the cloud.
-Bluemix also provides various popular databases.
+IBM Cloud is a hosting platform from IBM that makes it easy to deploy your app to the cloud.
+IBM Cloud also provides various popular databases.
 [Cloudant](https://cloudant.com/) is an offering that is compatible with the CouchDB database, but provides additional features.
 You can use Cloudant with your deployed TodoList-CouchDB application.

 1. Get an account for [Bluemix](https://console.ng.bluemix.net/registration/)